IronCore864/amazon-eu-price-compare/README.md

 Please go to [Chrome Webstore](https://chrome.google.com/webstore/detail/amazon-eu-price-compare/iaakgomiepekffchlipoegcgahfcdbad).

+Install now and be part of the 1874 proud user base (as of Dec 26th, 2020).

 ## Let Me Paint a Picture

 OK.
 You live in Europe, and you want to buy something off Amazon.
 Of course, you want the best price.